The Farthing Trust

 References

 • The Farthing Trust official website.
-Contact details and project information. www.thefarthingtrust.org
+About Us, Contact, and Projects pages. www.thefarthingtrust.org

 • Together Network - Funders Sensitive to Faith Based Projects resource document.
 Information about faith-based funding priorities.